Improving Neutrino Oscillation Measurements through Event Classification: Classification

 We now consider the more general multi-class case of labeling each event as QE, RES, MEC, or DIS.
 To do so, we build a multi-class classifier using a ``one-vs-rest'' (OvR) strategy.
 This classification strategy consists in iteratively designating one event type---e.g., QE---as signal, and performing a binary classification of signal and background until all four classes are identified.
 The result is four sub-models, one that identifies QE vs.\ rest, another that identifies RES vs.\ rest, etc. To predict the interaction type of an event, all four binary classifiers are queried; the truth label is taken as the one which classifies the event as signal with the highest confidence.
 Such an OvR scheme allows defining efficiencies and contaminations as in the binary QE/MEC classification task above.
 The four-class efficiencies and contaminations enable us to quantify how well a given event type (e.g., QE) can be discriminated against all others.

 Figure~\ref{fig:bin_multi} compares classification performance on \GENIE and \nuwro events for all four OvR tasks.
 The classifier performance is comparable for the two generators.
 However, the classifier performs somewhat better, especially for DIS and RES event types, when training and testing on \nuwro data than on \GENIE data.
 For both generators, classifier performance is excellent at isolating QE, intermediate for RES and DIS, and comparatively poor for MEC.
 The cause of the poor performance for MEC is unclear, but could be due to the relatively few events available to train the classifier and similar kinematics with QE.
+We note a spike in contamination at near-zero efficiency.
+As the decision threshold $\theta$ approaches 1, corresponding to labeling almost all events as background, only a small number of events are labeled as signal.
+As a result, large statistical fluctuations dominate both the numerator and denominator of Eqs.~\ref{eq:eff} and \ref{eq:cont}.
+This behavior is a finite-statistics artifact of the extreme threshold regime, and it does not affect the results of the oscillation analysis in Section~\ref{sec:oscillation}.

 Figure~\ref{fig:cross_multi} examines generalization when each set of OvR classifiers learned on data from one generator is applied to data from the other.
 Solid lines correspond to a classifier trained on \GENIE data and tested on \nuwro events, while dashed lines show the converse scenario.
 As before, classification of \nuwro data is typically better than that of \GENIE data.
 Nevertheless, we conclude that the classifiers generalize well.
+We note that, as in Fig.~\ref{fig:bin_multi}, there is a spike in contamination at near-zero efficiency in Fig.~\ref{fig:cross_multi}.
+However, it is due to a different reason.
+When the classifier is trained and tested on different generators, a systematic mismatch between the learned decision boundary and the test distribution leads to a non-zero false positive rate at all thresholds.
+As the true positive rate vanishes, this irreducible false positive contribution causes the contamination to spike, rather than the finite-statistics fluctuations responsible for the analogous feature in Fig.~\ref{fig:bin_multi}.
+Again this does not affect the following results.